Goal of Lab 6:

 [h]

 Q3: Among the fricatives you measured, which ones are highest/lowest in amplitude?
-What do you think is the reason for this (think about articulation)?
+What do you think is the articulatory reason for this?

 Q4: Compare the spectral peaks of [s] vs. [ʃ].
-What do you think causes the difference between these two fricatives?
+Articulatorily, what do you think causes the difference between these two fricatives?

 REFERENCES